neba9/class-02/README.md

 ### i created about me wab-pages including some guessing game based on questions and it has three diffirent pages. such as:

-- index-html:- i use html

-- style.css:- i use css

-- app-js:- i use javaScript
+#### languages

+- index-html : HTML

+- style.css : CSS

+- app-js : JavaScript